aguevara22/RMHD-NN/README.md

 $$v_A^2 = \frac{b^2}{b^2 + h}$$

-where \(b^2\) is the magnetic-field energy density measured in the fluid frame and \(h = \rho_0 + p_0 + \varepsilon_0\) is the relativistic enthalpy.
+where $b^2$ is the magnetic-field energy density measured in the fluid frame and $h = \rho_0 + p_0 + \varepsilon_0$ is the relativistic enthalpy.
 Alfvén waves propagate strictly along magnetic field lines, are transversely polarized, and remain linearly degenerate, making them a key diagnostic of any RMHD surrogate.
 Accurately reproducing this characteristic structure is therefore a fundamental consistency requirement for the approach adopted here.

 ## Overview of our approach